FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     fun provideGraphInside(application: DaggerIsEasyApplication)
 }
 ```
-the last thing we need to do is call the creation, that happens inside our `MainActivity` right before `onCreate()`, just like in our Application.
+the last thing we do is call the creation, that happens inside our `MainActivity` right before `onCreate()`, just like in our Application.
 ```kotlin
 class MainActivity : AppCompatActivity() {